Jonathan India Player Props: Reds vs. Mets

 Jonathan India At The Plate

-- Among the qualified hitters in baseball, he ranks 20th in batting average, 15th in on-base percentage, and 63rd in slugging.
+- Among qualified hitters in MLB action, he ranks 20th in batting average, 15th in on-base percentage, and 65th in slugging.

-- India is batting .529 with two homers during his last games and is riding a six-game hitting streak.

-- He has hit a home run in 8.6% of his games this year, and 2% of his chances at the plate.

-- In 13 games this season (37.1%), India has picked up an RBI, and in three of those games (8.6%) he had more than one.
+- India enters this game on a seven-game hitting streak.
+Over the course of his last outings, he's hitting .471 with two homers.

+- India has had an RBI in 13 games this season (36.1%), including three multi-RBI outings (8.3%).
 He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.